lidofinance/lido-keys-api/rest-api.md

 Path: `/v1/keys/{pubkey}`

-Return key by public key. `pubkey` should be in lowercase.
+Returns keys associated with a given public key. `pubkey` should be in lowercase.

-Param:
+Parameters:

 - `pubkey` - public key